Septic Services in Waxahachie, TX

 County Seat Permitting Advantage

 As the Ellis County seat, Waxahachie hosts the county's Department of Development at 302 N. Monroe Street.
-That's where septic permits are processed for properties outside city limits or in areas where the county has septic system jurisdiction.
+That's where septic permits are processed for properties outside city limits or in areas where the county has OSSF jurisdiction.
 The office processes permits within 5-7 business days and uses the MGO Connect online system for applications.

-Per the Ellis County Department of Development, permit fees run $600 for new septic system installations and $175 for repairs or modifications.
+Permit fees run $600 for new septic system installations and $175 for repairs or modifications.
 Aerobic systems require additional documentation including a signed maintenance contract and a notarized affidavit recorded with the county clerk.
 The in-person accessibility of the permitting office makes Waxahachie convenient for contractors and homeowners who need face-to-face guidance.

 Historic District Considerations